 “When life becomes too hard to handle or is just always pushing me down, I always feel a sense of relief when I come to church.
 Pastor Janna is the perfect smiling face that helps to lift my spirit.
 The church family is always the best to heal a soul.” -Amanda

-“We knew this was our church home – First Reformed nourishes our souls through the lobe of church family, the music, and the fellowship.” -Marily
+“We knew this was our church home – First Reformed nourishes our souls through the love of church family, the music, and the fellowship.” -Marily

 “Seeking to serve throughout our community with our soup kitchen and Lenten meals is one way of showing Christian love.”